-The multiplying digital-to-analog converters 1515 multi-35 ply the analog signals by the gains from the controller 1505 to produce signals for driving the conduit.
+The multiplying digital-to-analog converters 1515 multiply the analog signals by the gains from the controller 1505 to produce signals for driving the conduit.
 Amplifiers 1525 then amplify these signals and supply them to the drivers 46.
-Similar results could be obtained by having the controller 1505 perform the multiplication performed by the multiply-40 ing digital-to-analog converter, at which point the multiplying digital-to-analog converter could be replaced by a standard digital-to-analog converter.
+Similar results could be obtained by having the controller 1505 perform the multiplication performed by the multiplying digital-to-analog converter, at which point the multiplying digital-to-analog converter.

 FIG. 15B illustrates the control approach in more detail.
-Within the controller 1505, the digitized sensor signals are provided to an amplitude detector 1550, which determines a measure, a(t), of the amplitude of motion of the conduit using, for example, the technique described above.
-A summer 1555 then uses the amplitude a(t) and a desired amplitude a_0 to calculate an error e(t) as:
+65 Within the controller 1505, the digitized sensor signals are provided to an amplitude detector 1550, which determines a measure, a(t), of the amplitude of motion of the conduit using, for example, the technique described above.
+A summer 1555 then uses the amplitude a(t) and a desired amplitude $a_0$ to calculate an error e(t) as:

-$e(t) = a_0 - a(t).$
+$e(t)=a_0-a(t).$

-The error e(t) is used by a proportional-integral ("PI") control block 1560 to generate a gain $K_0(t)$.
-This gain is multiplied by the difference of the sensor signals to generate 55 the drive signal.
+The error e(t) is used by a proportional-integral ("PI") control block 1560 to generate a gain $K_0(t)$ .
+This gain is multiplied by the difference of the sensor signals to generate the drive signal.
 The PI control block permits high speed response to changing conditions.
 The amplitude detector 1550, summer 1555, and PI control block 1560 may be implemented as software processed by the controller 1505, or as separate circuitry.